hkirat/awesome-chess/README.md

 BOOKS
 ---
+*Books to read on Chess*

  - [Chess Problems](https://kairavacademydotcom.files.wordpress.com/2013/06/john-thursby-75-chess-problems.pdf) - Collection of Chess puzzles.
  - [Chess strategy](http://www.gutenberg.org/cache/epub/5614/pg5614-images.html) - HTML version of Chess strategy by Edward Lasker.
  - [Sicilian Dragon](http://www.chesscity.com/PDF/Sicilian_Dragon_Black_Attacks_ssd.pdf)

 FEN Parsers
 ---
-	 Forsyth–Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.
+*Forsyth–Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.*

  - [PARSER 1](https://github.com/tlehman/fenparser) - A parser for Forsyth-Edwards Notation wriitten in Python.
  - [PARSER 2](https://github.com/ucarion/fen) - A Rust Forsyth-Edwards notation parser with proper error handling.
  - [PARSER 3](https://github.com/andyherbert/fen-diagram) - Javascript script for generating chess diagrams using Forsyth-Edwards notation.

 Bots
 ---
+*Bots are algorithms involving artificial intelligence to play against a user.*

  - [BOT 1](https://github.com/benwr/latrunculorum) - A simple chess bot in Python.
  - [BOT 2](https://github.com/jfabeel/Chessbot) - Bot written in Java.

 Move Validators
 ---
+*Validators are tools for checking authenticity of a move*

  - [Validator 1](https://github.com/jhlywa/chess.js) - chess.js, Structured code for chess Authentication.
  - [Validator 2](https://www.npmjs.com/package/chess) - An algebraic notation driven chess engine that can validate board position and produce a list of viable moves.

 Website
 ---
+*Websites include platforms for people to play chess*

  - [Website 1](multiplayerchess.com) - Multiplayerchess.com is a simple single page chess playing application facilitating the play of chess.
  - [Website 2](http://en.lichess.org/) - One of the most mature platforms for playing chess on the internet.It is open Source too.It is equipped with daily puzzles and an TV to spectate other matches.
  - [Website 3](https://chess24.com/en/play/chess) - Play as well as learn chess from chess24 with the best of tutorials.